-I have four treatment approaches that are gentle, non-invasive and non-aggressive that require you to only wear loose fitting clothing to be treated.
-They are Matrix Manual Therapy, Matrix Repatterning Therapy, Craniosacral Therapy and Myofascial Release Therapy.
+I have a few treatment approaches I use on their own or integrate with each other that are gentle, non-invasive and non-aggressive that require you to only wear loose fitting clothing to be treated.
+They are Matrix Manual Therapy, Matrix Repatterning Therapy, Craniosacral Therapy, Myofascial Release and Visceral Manipulation.

 These approaches may be used for both chronic pain and rehabilitation.

-I do treat with lotion for relaxation, pregnancy and deep tissue massage.
+Yes I still still use lotion for relaxation, pregnancy and deep tissue massage.

 Are Athletic Therapy and Massage Therapy covered in My Benefits Plan?